LIGHTWRIGHT 6 ADDRESSES AND VECTORWORKS

 In Lightwright, edit any of the Address fields (Address, Universe, and DMX#).

-Lightwright Data Exchange Settings
+Lightwright Data Exchange Settings Prior to VW 2020

 When you do a “perform complete export on exit” from Vectorworks to set up Data Exchange, be sure to include all three address fields in the list of export fields.